microsoft/react-native-code-push/README.md

 ## iOS Setup

 Once you've acquired the CodePush plugin, you need to integrate it into the Xcode project of your React Native app.
-To do this, take the following steps:

-### Plugin Configuration (iOS)

-CodePush requires the `libz` library in order to install zipped updates.
+First, CodePush requires the `libz` library in order to install zipped updates.
 To link the library, take the following steps:

 1. Open your app's Xcode project
 2. Select the project node in Xcode and select the "Build Phases" tab of your project configuration.